 Information found in this Registry key includes the user name, user SID, user password hint, last login date, last password change date, and any failed login date.

 Once again the Registry is a gold mine of data.
 By following these examples, examiners can gain the experience needed to fully understand the workings of the Registry.
-Learn more on Windows forensics by attending our free webinar on Advanced Windows Artifacts.
+Learn more on Windows forensics by checking out our blog series.